-Heavy metal concentrations detected in tube well water, river water, and wastewater were compared with the permissible limits announced by national and international organizations. as given in Table 2.
-According the table, to the metal concentrations determined in waters -except for Zn in wastewater- are under permissible limits.
+Heavy metal concentrations detected in tube well water, river water, and wastewater were compared with the permissible limits announced by national and international organizations. as given in Table According to the table, the concentrations determined in waters -except for Zn in wastewater- are under permissible limits.
 In general, both river and wastewater are dangerous in terms of heavy metal; however, we can claim that the river water has a more adverse effect than wastewater. regarding the heavy metal uptake.
 In a study conducted in Pakistan, the results were similar to our findings (Amin et al., 2013).